luanm-performio/locate-tenant-mcp-server/README.md

 ## Features

 - **Tenant Discovery**: Search for a tenant's database server and schema by partial hostname.
-- **Multi-Region Support**: Queries all configured regions in parallel.
+- **Multi-Region Support**: Queries all configured regions, skipping any that fail without aborting the rest.
-- **Cloudflare WARP**: Switches WARP virtual networks per region automatically — no SSH jumpbox needed.
+- **Cloudflare WARP**: Switches WARP virtual networks per region automatically.
+Skips the switch if already on the correct network.
+Retries transient IPC failures with exponential backoff.
+- **SSH Jumpbox**: Tunnels through an SSH jumpbox for regions that require it (`devbox_required: true`).
-- **Persistent Connections**: `mysql_server` caches DB connections by session key so the VPN switch only happens once.
+- **Persistent Connections**: `mysql_server` caches DB connections by session key so the tunnel setup only happens once per session.
 - **Schema Introspection**: List tables and describe columns so the LLM can write correct SQL.
 - **Safe Query Execution**: Destructive statements (DELETE, TRUNCATE, UPDATE, DROP, etc.) require explicit confirmation before running.

 ## Prerequisites

 - [uv](https://github.com/astral-sh/uv) installed.
-- [Cloudflare WARP](https://one.one.one.one/) installed at `/Applications/Cloudflare WARP.app`.
-- WARP logged in and connected, with virtual networks configured for each region.
+- **For VPN regions**: [Cloudflare WARP](https://one.one.one.one/) installed at `/Applications/Cloudflare WARP.app`, logged in and connected, with virtual networks configured per region.
+- **For SSH regions**: SSH access to the jumpbox, with a private key and CA certificate for RDS SSL.

 ## Setup